What is yoga therapy?

 What makes a Yoga Therapist different than a yoga teacher?

 A yoga teacher is trained to guide students through classes and sequences to better their health and wellbeing in a general way.
 A Yoga Therapist has been trained to work with the system of yoga to treat specific conditions.
 Some examples may include physical pain (back pain, shoulder injuries), anxiety disorders, cancer support, PTSD, insomnia, depression, autoimmune diseases, addiction, obesity, the list goes on.
 Yoga therapy can act as a useful adjunct to the western medical model or as a stand-alone therapy depending on the condition and/or the skill and experience of the Yoga Therapist.
+Click here for more differences between a yoga therapist and a yoga teacher.

 What happens at a yoga therapy session?